ritecfine/FunnyPub/README.md

 # Let's Start!

-Okey, before you start, you need to try use our demo of the LivePub (You can acess by: http://livepub.ddns.net).
+Okey, before you start, you need to try use our demo of the LivePub (You can acess by: [Click here to open](http://livepub.ddns.net)).

 This website will run locally on your computer, and i will explain how.